"We cannot live without logic.

 Throughout its history, the Institutet för Scenkonst has been a touring group with a base in small villages and communities.
 Apart from producing our own performances and pedagogical projects, we work internationally by directing performances for other theatre groups and by giving seminars and talks at universities, drama schools, and other situations.

-For further reading: Stepping Stones by Ingemar Lindh (forthcoming 2010, Icarus Publishing Enterprise: Holstebro - Malta - Wroclaw); in Swedish: Stenar att gå på (Gidlunds förlag, 2003), and in Italian: Pietre di guado (Bandecchi & Vivaldi, 1998)
+For further reading: Stepping Stones by Ingemar Lindh (Icarus Publishing Enterprise, 2010/Routledge, 2013); in Swedish: Stenar att gå på (Gidlunds förlag, 2003), and in Italian: Pietre di guado (Bandecchi & Vivaldi, 1998)